Reimagining & Redesign

 Defining the new content strategy was a team effort.
-I worked with a cross-functional team of content strategist, copywriters, creatives and developers.
+We worked with a cross-agency team of content strategists, copywriters, creatives and developers.

 The agile nature of the team meant that we were able to work simultaneously.
-Whilst I focused on user testing, and information design the team could create new brand assets, content themes & tone-of-voice guidelines.
+Whilst we focused on design & user testing, the wider team could create new brand assets, content themes & tone-of-voice guidelines.